YigitAsik/Euroleague-Apps/README.md

 ## Tabs

+### Four Factors

+Dean Oliver's four factors in aggregate and by poss importance.

 ### Traditional

 Provides totals of traditional metrics such as points, assists etc. GP (games played) allows you to calculate *per game* stats easily.